grisuno/algebra-de-grok/README.md

 **Note:** This demonstrates that learned algorithmic representations can be transferred to larger models without retraining.
 It does not solve the general problem of length extrapolation or full n-bit parity.

+**Critique**: "You are merely evaluating the same 64-bit sub-circuit within a larger space."

+**Response**: "Exactly.
+That is defined as Structural Transfer.
+I have demonstrated that once the model 'groks' the algorithm, that algorithm crystallizes into a modular primitive.
+This primitive can then be injected into massive models (1.1B parameters) without any loss in efficiency or the need for further training."

 - [https://doi.org/10.5281/zenodo.18072859](https://doi.org/10.5281/zenodo.18072859)
 - [https://www.youtube.com](https://www.youtube.com/watch?v=o43jstmm160&list=PLW9Qe5HJK5CFXyIsF9b0NB6n9EY8Am3YZ&index=1)
 - [https://deepwiki.com/grisuno/algebra-de-grok](https://deepwiki.com/grisuno/algebra-de-grok)